 Mistake #5 Make Me Do The Heavy Lifting

 I’m really raging on this poor guy’s email but it’s truly a great collection of everything that’s wrong with sales emails.
 Here’s what he last asks me to do in his email “Here is a link to my calendar.
 I look forward to the opportunity to learn more about you and your business.”.
 I would be so much more impressed if you or your team called me or sent me an automated email as next step if and when I downloaded your free irresistible offer that offers the solution to my pain.
 I mean, why do I, a busy prospect, have to do the work here?

 So, don’t make these mistakes and you can actually get sales emails to convert into physical or virtual sales meetings.
 Ignore these warnings and you’ll just become one of the 90% of emails that go unopened (worse yet-hated!) by your coveted prospects.

 Want to reposition your messaging to grow your leads?
-Follow me on Twitter, friend me on Facebook, watch me on YouTubeor connect with me on LinkedIn –and let’s talk
+Follow me on Twitter, friend me on Facebook, watch my Podcasts on YouTube or connect with me on LinkedIn –and let’s talk.